 Targeting Snapper at Stockyard Point

-learn to make your own snapper rigs watching this video
+learn to make your own snapper rigs by watching this video

 Targeting Salmon at Stockyard point

 Winter is a great time to target salmon as they’re active and schooling up in big numbers.
 Salmon is a powerful sports fish that punches well above its weight.
 When hooked they produce strong bursts of speed, powerful runs, and vigorous head shakes.
 Do keep an eye out for gutters which are patches of deeper water that Salmon will swim through in schools.
 These can be identified by the darker colour of the water.
 When bait fishing pick a surf rod between 12-15 foot in length which allows for long casts with heavy sinkers and to keep your lines high above the crashing surf.
 These will be 6-10 kilo class.
 We recommend a Paternoster rig with a star sinker.
 Giving you 2 baits at different heights.
 You could also attach a surf popper above.
 Port Phillip Bay Fishing Guide